 Pricing is one of the most important factors in the field of Trade.
-Pricing to a commodity means attaching the value to the product.
-In order to purchase or sell it both the consumer taking the product and the seller giving off the product benefits from the ‘value’ in return of some bearing.
+Pricing to a commodity means attaching value to the product.
+To purchase or sell it both the consumer taking the product and the seller giving off the product benefits from the ‘value’ in return for some bearing.
 Like the customer gives the money to the seller to take up the ‘value’ of the product and the seller gives off the product to earn the ‘value’ of money selling the product.

 Pricing being the basic necessity of trade are discussed further in this section.